dhruvg308/pm-internship-Dhruv_Gupta/README.md

 # 📖 Overview

-This repository contains all the work completed during my **Project Management Internship**.
+This repository contains all the work completed during my **Project Management Internship Training**.
 It demonstrates my understanding of the complete Software Development Life Cycle (SDLC), Agile project management practices, stakeholder communication, documentation standards, sprint planning, risk management, testing, and project closure.

 The repository also includes a complete case study of an **Expense Tracker Mobile Application**, where every major project management document was created from project initiation through successful closure.